 Ferruccio Biondi Santi bottled the first labelled Brunello di Montalcino in 1888, a radically pure Sangiovese made from grapes grown on American rootstock.
 Ferruccio consciously selected the hardiest clones for his phylloxera-proof vineyard.
 The 1891 Riserva vintage is the pinnacle against which all subsequent vintages are still measured.
 Only 39 Riservas have been made since 1888.

-Jancis Robinson is clearly a fan, in her FT column, entitled Brunellos Old and New, she praised Biondi-Santi for its resistance of the fashion for beefing up Brunello with French grapes and staying true to ‘Brunellos that need years in the bottle and then hours, perhaps days, in the glass to reveal themselves as delicate, exceptionally long-lived expressions of the Tuscan Sangiovese grape.’
+Jancis Robinson is clearly a fan, in her FT column, entitled Brunellos Old and New, she praised Biondi-Santi for its resistance of the fashion for beefing up Brunello with French grapes and staying true to ‘Brunellos that need years in the bottle and then hours, perhaps days, in the glass to reveal themselves as delicate, exceptionally long-lived expressions of the Tuscan Sangiovese grape.

 TERROIR

 By 1929, Brunello di Montalcino had 925 hectares of vines, and in 1932, it was decreed that only those wines made and bottled within the commune could be labelled as Brunello di Montalcino.
 The region boasts a mix of galestro, volcanic, clay, and schist soils.
-The climate might be described as Mediterranean, a dramatic diurnal temperature range, thanks to proximity to the sea and altitude, which preserves acidity and allows for slow ripening.
-The tramontana wind cools the vines and allows for less disease pressure.
+The climate might be described as Mediterranean, there is a dramatic diurnal temperature range, thanks to proximity to the sea and altitude, which preserves acidity and allows for slow ripening.
+The tramontana wind further cools the vines and allows for less disease pressure.
 Though small, the appellation offers dramatic variations in style, not least as vineyard altitude runs from 200 to 600 meters.

 THE PRODUCERS